codingdisco/valid8/README.md

 ## What is Valid8?

-Valid8 is an online service that allows you to create a landing pages with email capture for your new idea in minutes.
+Valid8 is an online service that helps you see if your next idea is worth pursuing.

-## How it works:

-1. Create a new idea in Valid8
-1. Add a title and description
-1. Choose a theme and upload a photo if you wish
-1. Hit "Publish" and you'll get a unique URL for your idea's web page
-1. Share the page with the world via social media, ads, anywhere you want
-1. Sit tight and see if your idea has potential as people view the page and submit their email addresses
+It does this by allowing you to create a landing page with email capture for each idea in minutes.
+Fill in the details of your idea on Valid8, hit "Publish" and you're ready to share it with the world and get responses.
+The amount of people that give you their details will tell you whether your idea has legs or not.
+Once you've got enough people interested in you can start work on the MVP and send it to the list of interested people from Valid8.

 ## Why are we doing this?
-The best practice before building your product or service is to validate it first without investing a lot of time or money. **And before you validate your product it's even better to validate your idea**.
+The best practice before building your product or service is to validate it first without investing a lot of time or money - you don't want to spend 6 months building something and then find out no one wants it.
+Futhermore, before you validate your product **it's even better to validate your idea**.
 This way you invest even less upfront and find out quickly if your idea has potential.
-Then you can go on to building that [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product).
+Then you can go on to building that Minimum Viable Product (MVP).

-Unfortunately, these days the options to build a landing page are cumbersome because they involve using an expensive website builder, configuring an email capture form and setting up the design and layout yourself.
-This could take hours or days to set up.

-Valid8, however, gets **straight to the point**.
-It is a landing page build with one purpose - to **validate your idea**.
-It does this by streamlining the page creation process so you can have your page launched in minutes rather than hours.
-It saves you time and money so you can get back to work while Valid8 validates your idea in the background.
+These days, there are many options to build landing pages but they all suppose one thing - that you'll want to build an entire website or e-commerce platform eventually and therefore come with an added cost and complexity in set up.
+It may take hours or days to set up a landing page with email capture depending on your technical ability.

+This is where Valid8 comes in - yest it's a landing page builder but with one purpose - to validate your idea.
+The flow is simple and requires very little technical ability.
+Simply fill in the blanks, publish your page and you're ready to go.

 **Don't spend more time than you need to on your next big idea until you know it's going somewhere!**